Portal SSO Overview

 - The IDP first checks to make sure that the user has been authenticated.
 There may be some back and forth with the user agent and the IDP to achieve authentication

-- This authorization code is exchanged via a back channel for an access token.
-This access token is then used to get data directly from the resource owner (accounts.google.com)
+yoursite.com/callbackwith an authorization code. - This authorization code is exchanged via a back channel for an access token.
+This access token is then used to get data directly from the resource owner (

 Authentication Strategy

-At its core, the Delivery Portal's SSO authentication mechanism is a configurable, and very simple state machine design.
-Each stage of the state machine is called a step, in Heretto's parlance.
+At its core, the portal SSO authentication mechanism is a configurable, and very simple state machine design.
+Each stage of the state machine we call a step.
 At this time, we have support for the following protocols:

 -